JamesABaker/JamesABaker/README.md

-# James A. Baker, PhD

 I'm James.
 I use computers to explore data. 💻📊 He/Him

 My publications can be viewed on [Google Scholar](https://scholar.google.co.uk/citations?user=hbR8DVYAAAAJ&hl=en).
-I have found myself studying transmembrane proteins in the context of structure and disease, and then moving to more technology-focused roles.
+In academia, I studied transmembrane proteins in the context of structure and disease, and have moved to more technology-focused roles.

+## How I like to work

+ - **Times ⏰**
+    - I usually start between 9.30 and 10.00AM.
+    - I don't always finish at the same time but it's usually between 6:30 and 7PM.
+ - **Communication ✉️**
+    -  Don't be alarmed if you get messages or emails from me outside of your work hours – I don't expect you to respond until you're back online.
+    - I sometimes pop out for a coffee or a dog walk during the day.
+I'll do my best to flag this in slack.
+If you need me urgently, please call me ☎️

 ## 👨‍💻 Work history